INL/BlackLab/doc/DISTRIBUTED PLAN.md

 Tasks:

-- [ ] Adapt the aggregator to be a generic BlackLab proxy with pluggable backend
+- [x] Adapt the aggregator to be a generic BlackLab proxy with pluggable backend
-- [ ] Translate BLS requests (API versions 1 and 2) to Solr requests.
+- [x] Translate BLS requests to Solr requests.
-- [ ] Translate between BLS API version 1 to 2.
+- [x] Ensure compatibility between API v3 and v4.

+LATER?
 - [ ] (optional) implement logic to decide per-corpus what backend we need to send the request to.
 I.e. if it's an old index, send it to the old BLS, otherwise send it to Solr.
 Also implement a merged "list corpora" view.